-Kaela is Director of Innovation and Practice at Involve, a role focused on encouraging widespread update of participatory and deliberative democracy.
+Kaela is Director of Innovation and Practice at Involve, a role focused on encouraging the widespread use of participatory and deliberative democractic tools across our society.

 Kaela came to Involve after working for 13 years in the community planning and capacity building sector within local government in Scotland.
 Here she developed a grounded understanding of the practical, political and policy work required to translate the desire to involve citizens in the decisions that affect them into processes that are meaningful and effective for communities, public sector bodies and political administrations alike.